telepresenceio/telepresence/docs/index.md

 1. Expose port 8080 in your code to Kuberentes.
 2. Proxy `somewhere.someplace.cloud.example.com` port 5432 via Kubernetes, since it's probably not accessible outside of your cluster.
-3. Connect specifically to the `yourcode-deployment` pod you created above, in case there are multiple Telepresence users in the cluster.
+3. Connect specifically to the `servicename-deployment` pod you created above, in case there are multiple Telepresence users in the cluster.

 Services `thing1` and `thing2` will be available to your code automatically so no special parameters are needed for them.
 You can do so with the following command line: